maraoshen/reactApp/challenge-1/app/README.md

 #Finegrove Medical Registration
 This application is used by Finegrove Medical to create E-Passes for their staff.

-To start the application, `cd app/` then run
+1. To start the application, `cd app/`
-`npm install`
-`npm start`
+2. Run `npm install` which will install the requirements and packages needed by the app.
-This will open a new window that will display the application.
+3. Run `npm start` will open a new window that will display the application.